Shapeshifting and Familiars

 Witches could also appear in the form of a rabbit.
 One elderly woman retold the following tale to folklorist John W. Allen.
 Her parents, who were raised in Hamilton County in southeastern Illinois, told her the story as it allegedly happened to her grandparents.
 “This witch, in order to do evil to the storyteller’s grandparents, would take the form of a rabbit and raid their garden, eating the lettuce, sprouts of green beans, and other plants,” Allen explained.

 “Repeated efforts of the father, a highly skilled marksman, to shoot the rabbit were futile.
 Coming to suspect that the animal really was the changed form of the neighboring woman whom he believed to be a witch, the father prepared to use countermagic.
 When dusk came, the man took his trusted rifle, loaded it with a silver bullet, and mounted guard over the garden plot.
 A rabbit, really the witch, appeared and began to nibble the lettuce.”

 “Not wishing to be responsible for the death of the neighboring woman, even though she might be a witch, the marksman chose to shoot the rabbit in the right front foot instead of a vital spot.
 The shot he fired was effective, as evidenced by the hobbling gait of the retreating rabbit and by the bloody spots left by the wounded foot.
 If further proof is necessary, it was furnished by the real witch, who appeared next day with a bandaged right hand carried in a sling.
 The lettuce and green beans were no longer molested.”

 Order Witchcraft in Illinois to learn more!

-Posted on November 14, 2017, in Folklore, History, My Books and tagged Familiars, Illinois, Illinois Folklore, Shapeshifting, Silver Bullet, Witchcraft, Witchcraft in Illinois.
+Posted on November 14, 2017, in Folklore, History, My Books and tagged Familiars, Illinois, Illinois Folklore, Shapeshifting, Witchcraft, Witchcraft in Illinois.
 Bookmark the permalink.
 Leave a comment.